BioProBench: A Corpus and Benchmark for Biological Protocol Reasoning in Autonomous Science: Evaluation Metrics

 \section{Evaluation Metrics}

 Evaluating the procedural and semantic correctness of scientific protocols requires metrics beyond standard lexical overlap.
 Generated protocols may be lexically similar to references but exhibit operational flaws, such as omitting key steps or introducing unsafe parameters.
 To address this shortcoming, we propose a hybrid evaluation framework that combines standard NLP metrics with two sets of domain-specific metrics designed to assess scientific content and procedural fidelity.
-An overview is provided in Table~\ref{tab:metric}, with standard metrics detailed in Appendix~F.
+An overview is provided in Table~\ref{tab:metric}, with standard metrics detailed in Appendix~\ref{ap:metric}.

-\paragraph{Keyword-Based Content Metrics.}The accurate inclusion of critical domain-specific terminology \textit{(e.g.}, reagents, equipment) is paramount for the scientific validity of a biological protocol.
+\paragraph{Keyword-Based Content Metrics.} The accurate inclusion of critical domain-specific terminology (\textit{e.g.}, reagents, equipment) is paramount for the scientific validity of a biological protocol.
 To quantify a model's ability to generate semantically relevant content, we employ a keyword-based analysis.
-We use KeyBERT \citep{grootendorst2020keybert} to extract the top $k=64$ keywords from both the reference ($K_{ref}$) and generated ($K_{gen}$) texts.
+We use KeyBERT~\citep{grootendorst2020keybert} to extract the top $k=64$ keywords from both the reference ($K_{ref}$) and generated ($K_{gen}$) texts.
+The threshold $k=64$ was empirically selected to capture a comprehensive set of domain entities without introducing excessive noise.
 From these sets, we compute \textbf{\textit{Keyword Precision}} ($P_K = \frac{|K_{ref} \cap K_{gen}|}{|K_{gen}|}$), \textbf{\textit{Keyword Recall}} ($R_K = \frac{|K_{ref} \cap K_{gen}|}{|K_{ref}|}$), and \textbf{\textit{Keyword F1}} ($F1_K = \frac{2 \cdot P_K \cdot R_K}{P_K + R_K}$).
 This provides a targeted measure of whether the core scientific entities are correctly generated.

-\paragraph{Embedding-Based Structural Metrics.}We introduce step-level metrics to evaluate the structural fidelity of generated protocols, a critical aspect that lexical metrics fail to capture.
+\paragraph{Embedding-Based Structural Metrics.} We introduce step-level metrics to evaluate the structural fidelity of generated protocols, a critical aspect that lexical metrics fail to capture.
 A usable protocol must contain all necessary steps while minimizing extraneous or redundant ones.
 We represent the reference protocol as a sequence of steps $S_{ref} = [s_1, \dots, s_{n_{ref}}]$ and the generated protocol as $S_{gen} = [s'_1, \dots, s'_{n_{gen}}]$.
-Each step is embedded by ``all-mpnet-base-v2'' SentenceTransformer model~\footnote{https://www.sbert.net/}, and {similarity is measured by cosine similarity $\text{Sim}(s, s')$ in Appendix}~F. We then compute:
+Each step is embedded by the \textit{all-mpnet-base-v2} SentenceTransformer model\footnote{\url{https://www.sbert.net/}}, and the semantic similarity between steps, denoted as $\text{Sim}(s, s')$, is measured using cosine similarity (detailed in Appendix~\ref{ap:metric}).
+We then compute: